Soniaprogram/School_District_Analysis/README.md

 ***Image 9: School Spending***

 ### Scores by school size
-No significant change seen in the scores by school spending
+No significant change seen in the scores by school size

 ![schoolsize](https://github.com/Soniaprogram/School_District_Analysis/blob/main/Images/6newscoresbyschoolsize.PNG)
 ***Image 10: School Size***

 ### Scores by school type
-No significant change seen in the scores by school spending
+No significant change seen in the scores by school type

 ![schooltype](https://github.com/Soniaprogram/School_District_Analysis/blob/main/Images/7scoresbyschooltype.PNG)

 ***Image 11: School Type***

 ## Summary
 ### Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
-- NaNs replaced the scores in the math and reading scores for ninth graders for Thomas High School as seen below
+- NaNs replaced the scores in the math and reading scores for ninth graders for Thomas High School as seen below:
 ![nans](https://github.com/Soniaprogram/School_District_Analysis/blob/main/Images/0NaN.PNG)

-- The School summary metrics: passing math, passing reading, overall passing percentages were really low when calculating with the NaN's (before removing the ninth graders from the calculation) as shown below
+- The School summary metrics: passing math, passing reading, overall passing percentages were really low when calculating with the NaN's (before removing the ninth graders from the calculation) as shown below:
 ![schoolsummary2](https://github.com/Soniaprogram/School_District_Analysis/blob/main/Images/8%20originalschoolsummarycropped.PNG)

+- The district summary, school summary, top performing, and scores (school spending, size, and type) did not vary significantly when removing the 9th graders' scores for Thomas High School.
+However, if the NaNs were left in and the 9th grader scores were not removed, this would have skewed our results.
+As a result, the overall passing percentages and scores would be lower.

+- Thomas High School would not be the second highest performing school if the ninth grader scores were not removed after replacing them with NaNs.
+The overall passing percentage would actually be 65.1% which would rank it as the 9th highest performing school instead.